January 4 through 13, 2024

 The IRC India is a musical and cultural trip to South India for continued rhythmical and musical study at the source of Carnatic music.
-The 8 day course will take place in Bangalore with a program of classes and visits to concerts and cultural sites.
+The 10 day course will take place in Bangalore and nearby cities with a program of classes and visits to concerts and cultural sites.
 For those who are up for it, we will prepare pieces to be performed on several fusion musical concert.

 This is an opportunity to experience authentic Carnatic music and Indian culture in a carefully organized program where all the logistics are taken care of.

 The course is led by Ned McGowan and B.C.
 Manjunath and Dr. Mysore Manjunath in collaboration with Dr. Suma Sudhindra and the Indian Music Experience.

 For more info: write to Ned McGowan.

 The trip will be divided into three parts.

 The first part will take place in Mysore, in collaboration with one of India's greatest violinists, Dr. Mysore Manjunath.
 Here we will begin the rhythm classes with BC Manjunath and Ned McGowan, playing music together and visiting cultural sites such as the Mysore Palace.
 On the 6th of January there will be an optional fusion concert.

 For the 2nd leg of the journey we will be in residence at the Indian Music Experience (IME) Museum in Bangalore, in collaboration with veena player Dr. Suma Sudhindra.
 Next to visiting the museum we continue the classes and have lectures by Dr. Sudhindra, Manasi Prasad and Anoor Anathakrishnasharma.